 Perhaps the Werkstätte’s greatest achievement was the Palais Stoclet (1905-1911), a sumptuous Brussels mansion designed for industrialist Adolphe Stoclet.
-This was truly a Gesamtkunstwerk, with the Werkstätte overseeing and realizing every detail of the project, from the building, designed by Hoffmann, to the dining room’s mosaic frieze, designed by Gustav Klimt, to the silver service fabricated by the Werkstätte, the Palais Stoclet was a true Gesamtkunstwerk.
+From the building itself (designed by Hoffmann), to the dining room’s mosaic frieze (designed by Klimt), to the silver service fabricated by the Werkstätte, the Palais Stoclet was a true Gesamtkunstwerk.

 The Werkstätte’s professed desires to directly connect artisans and consumers, and to produce “good, simple domestic requisites” notwithstanding, its production and clientele were quite rarefied.
 The collective’s failure to adopt mass-production techniques made its work unaffordable for most, and its credo and designs appealed primarily to wealthy and urbane patrons of the arts.
 The venture, while central to the artistic and cultural flowering of turn-of-the-century Vienna, was never self-sustaining.